 Products carrying the logo Demeter come from properties certified as meeting the Demeter standards.

-A wide range of products including milk, meat, wool, eggs, flour, bread, fruit, vegetables and herbs are available from organic food outlets and some supermarkets.
+A wide range of products including milk, meat, flour, fruit, vegetables and herbs are available from organic food outlets and some supermarkets.

 Nutritional studies overseas comparing biodynamically and conventionally produced food, have found that the biodynamic food generally had a higher nutrient content.
 There was often a higher content of Vitamin C, iron and other vitamins and minerals, and a lower content of harmful nitrates (see Worthington, V in Biodynamics, Kimberton PA July/August 1999).